LamiaSal/Teresa_robot_internship_2021/README.md

 # Description

+This repo constitutes the continuation of the work done by :

+Daniel RODRIGUEZ, Student at Telecom SudParis, Institut Polytechnique de Paris : https://github.com/danielrs975/robot_controller (work on the simulation of Teresa for training the Dense neural Network)

+Saad Lahlali & Quentin Adi (Student at Telecom SudParis, Institut Polytechnique de Paris) : https://github.com/saad2050lahlali/Teresa-Robot-Test (work on the appplying the neural network on the Teresa Robot)

+Advisor: Prof. Hossam Afifi (Telecom SudParis, Institut Polytechnique de Paris)

+This collaboration was made during my summer internship at Telecom SudParis.
+The project was the application of Reinforcement Learning in a Medical Robot to teach it the task to center a detected person in order later to teach him the task of following a person.

-Implementation of a two neural networks on the Teresa robot with Gazebo simulator:
+For that, two neural networks were implemented on the Teresa robot with Gazebo simulator:
 - a Dense Neural Network
 - Dueling Deep Q learning algorithm with

-The aim is that the robot identify and try to center a the detected person.
+The filter haarcascdes was used to detect the body or the face of humans.

+**Obervation**:
+This filter is not optimal.
+In later works I advise to use CNN for detection and then a neural network for reinforcement learning.

 # Introduction